-- Research projects.
+- 1. Research projects.
 Funds under this program may not be used to conduct research, defined by 28 C.F.R. § 46.102(d) as a systematic investigation designed to develop or contribute to generalizable knowledge.
 However, assessments conducted for internal improvement purposes only may be allowable.
 For information on distinguishing between research and assessments, see the Application Companion Guide. - 2.
 Promoting or facilitating the violation of federal immigration law. - 3.
 Inculcating or promoting gender ideology as defined in Executive Order 14168, Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government. - 4.
 Promoting or facilitating discriminatory programs or ideology, including illegal DEI and "diversity, equity, inclusion, and accessibility" programs that do not advance the policy of equal dignity and respect, as described in Executive Order 14173, Ending Illegal Discrimination and Restoring Merit-Based Opportunity.
 This prohibition is not intended to interfere with any of OVW's statutory obligations, such as funding for HBCUs, culturally specific services, and disability programs. - 5.
-Activities that frame domestic violence or sexual assault as systemic social justice issues rather than criminal offenses (e.g., prioritizing criminal justice reform or social justice theories over victim safety and offender accountability). - 6.
-Generic community engagement or economic development without a clear link to violence prevention, victim safety, or offender accountability. - 7.
+Activities that frame domestic violence or sexual assault as systemic social justice issues rather than criminal offenses (e.g., prioritizing criminal justice reform or social justice theories over victim safety and offender accountability).

+- 6. Generic community engagement or economic development without a clear link to violence prevention, victim safety, or offender accountability. - 7.
 Programs that discourage collaboration with law enforcement or oppose or limit the role of police, prosecutors, or immigration enforcement in addressing violence against women. - 8.
 Awareness campaigns or media that do not lead to tangible improvements in prevention, victim safety, or offender accountability. - 9.
 Initiatives that prioritize illegal aliens over U.S. citizens and legal residents in receiving victim services and support. - 10.
 Excessive funding for consulting fees, training, administrative costs, or other expenses not related to measurable violence prevention, victim support, and offender accountability. - 11.
 Any activity or program that unlawfully violates an Executive Order. - 12.
-Child protective service investigations of abuse or neglect. - 13.
-Supervised visitation or exchange services.

-- 14. Services for perpetrators of domestic violence, dating violence, sexual assault, or stalking, such as counseling, batterer intervention, or anger management. - 15.
-Training, products, or policies that focus on sexual harassment, bullying, or hazing outside the context of grantees' work to prevent domestic violence, dating violence, sexual assault, stalking, or sex trafficking. - 16.
-Prevention programs that focus primarily on alcohol and substance abuse outside the context of grantees' work to prevent domestic violence, dating violence, sexual assault, stalking, or sex trafficking. - 17.
-Award ceremonies, class graduations and other celebratory events, or the purchase of tickets for entertainment activities such as sporting events, movies, concerts, or museums. - 18.
-Individual's or group of individuals' participation on athletic teams or events, including full-time salaries for individuals who serve as coaches or leaders of athletic teams. - 19.
-Technical assistance to other entities. - 20.
-Research, application for, or registration of trademarks. - 21.
-Regional or statewide activities or projects.
+Programs that frame males as inherently dangerous, violent, discriminatory, intolerant, or harmful solely by reason of their sex or expressions of masculinity, including programs focused on toxic masculinity, sexism, implicit bias, or any related concepts. - 13.
+Providing direct victim services, such as victim advocacy, legal assistance, short or long-term counseling, transitional housing, or medical/court accompaniment. - 14.
+Supporting supervised visitation or exchange services. - 15.
+Providing support services for perpetrators of domestic violence, dating violence, sexual assault, or stalking, such as counseling, batterer intervention, or anger management. - 16.
+Developing or providing training, products, or policies that focus on sexual harassment, bullying, or hazing outside the context of grantees' work to prevent domestic violence, dating violence, sexual assault, stalking, or sex trafficking. - 17.
+Implementing prevention programs that focus primarily on alcohol and substance abuse outside the context of grantees' work to prevent domestic violence, dating violence, sexual assault, stalking, or sex trafficking. - 18.
+Supporting award ceremonies, class graduations and other celebratory events, or the purchase of tickets for entertainment activities such as sporting events, movies, concerts, or museums. - 19.
+Supporting an individual's or group of individuals' participation in athletic teams or events, including full-time salaries for individuals who serve as coaches or leaders of athletic teams. - 20.
+Provision of technical assistance to other entities. - 21.
+Researching, applying for, or registering trademarks. - 22.
+Conducting or supporting regional or statewide activities or projects.